Super T-Girder Bridge Design as per AS 5100

 Super T girder bridges are the most widely used bridge type in Australia for spans ranging from 18m to 35m and can be used for straight and highly skewed bridges.
 Various advantages like good torsional resistance, flexibility in changing flange widths, and aesthetically appealing shape make the Super T girder bridges an excellent choice in the bridge industry.

-This webinar will cover the various modeling and design aspects of Super-T girder bridges as per AS 5100 using midas Civil software.
+This webinar will cover the various modeling and design aspects of Super-T girder bridges as per AS 5100 using MIDAS CIVIL software.

 Key Points